-The mapping of journalistic skills is another consolidated (since 2013) permanent monitoring tool.
+The mapping of journalistic skills is a consolidated permanent monitoring tool.
 It is used to trace the professional characteristics and expertise possessed and used by Mondadori journalists in Italy.
 The system has made it possible to:

 - improve the efficiency and organisation of the editorial teams with the more effective use of employed journalists during the recession;

 - align the editorial organisational process with the multi-channel context (paper and digital);

 - guide, through the analysis of training gaps compared with business requirements, the Academy of Journalists.